 The design of the Cornell X-ray ERL should be made cost efficient by reusing much of CESR's infrastructure.
-The operation of CHESS should be disrupted as little as possible while building and commissioning the ERL, the facility should provide space for a sufficient number of X-ray beamlines.
+The operation of CHESS should be disrupted as little as possible while building and commissioning the ERL, the facility should provide space for a sufficient number of Xray beamlines.
 While it could have turned out that reusing CESR imposes too many constraints, quite contrary it has been found that the flexibility of CESR's magnet arrangement holds several advantages for an ERL design.
-First and second order electron optics have been found for bunch compression down to at least 100 fs, and nearly all required magnet strength could be supported by the magnets that are in CESR today.
+Firstand second-order electron optics have been found for bunch compression down to at least 100 fs, and nearly all required magnet strength could be supported by the magnets that are in CESR today.
 In order to extend the space for cavities, to make space for possible upgrades, and to minimize the impact on CHESS operation, work has been invested in the layout of Fig. 11.
 It shows the CESR tunnel and the layout of a possible linear ERL extension.
 Electrons from a 10 MeV injector (1) would be accelerated to the right in a 2.5 GeV linac (2).
-A return loop (3) would send them into a second linac which is located in the same straight tunnel (4) and accelerates to 5GeV.
-An arc (5) injects the electrons into the CESR ring (6) where they travel counterclockwise until another arc (7) injects them back into the first linac, where they are decelerated to 2.5GeV.
-The return loop leads the electrons to the second linac section where deceleration back to 10MeV and leads to the beam dump (8).
+A return loop (3) would send them into a second linac which is located in the same straight tunnel (4) and accelerates to 5 GeV.
+An arc (5) injects the electrons into the CESR ring (6) where they travel counterclockwise until another arc (7) injects them back into the first linac, where they are decelerated to 2.5 GeV.
+The return loop leads the electrons to the second linac section where deceleration is back to 10 MeV and

+Table 1 Parameters for an ERL at Cornell University for three different running modes: for high flux, for high coherence and for short pulses leads to the beam dump (8).
 The South half of the CESR tunnel would contain undulators and would reuse the current facilities of CHESS.
 Additionally, new user areas could be created in the North section of CESR (at the top of the figure) and in straight sections of the linac tunnel.
 The location of the linac at a hillside is chosen in such a way that no existing building foundations interfere and that X-ray beamlines with easy access can be added between the linac and CESR.